Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-A dangerous enemy indeed.
-But this foe is not fictional.
-Many people encounter it in their lives and fail to take action.
-More well-known as high blood pressure, some of its calling cards include:
+This dangerous foe isn’t fiction.
+Many people face it, but fail to take action.
+Better known as high blood pressure, some of its nasty side effects can include:

-Your physician can measure both your systolic blood pressure (the pressure on the artery walls when the heart beats) and your diastolic pressure (the pressure on the artery walls when the heart relaxes between beats).
-The machine that measures blood pressure uses the term mm/HG because it measures in millimeters of mercury.
-The preferred pressure is less than 120 systolic and 80 diastolic (120/80), says the American Heart Association (AHA).
+Your doctor will measure both your systolic blood pressure (pressure on the artery walls when the heart beats) and your diastolic pressure (pressure on the artery walls when the heart relaxes between beats).
+The American Heart Association (AHA) guidelines for healthy blood pressure is less than 120 systolic and 80 diastolic (120/80).

-A person may be at risk for serious problems if a blood pressure reading is higher than 140/90, the AHA warns.
+A person may be at risk for serious problems if their blood pressure reading is higher than 140/90.
 Your doctor will suggest treatment if your health exam shows you have high blood pressure.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.